Here are a couple of lists belonging to myself and Stan Ivester.

 An especially muscular performance by the Sheik Yerbouti band.

-Highlights: Frank's dense and angular solos, a couple of which were edited
+Highlights: Frank's dense and angular solos, a couple of which were

 to become "Rat Tomago" and "The Sheik Yerbouti Tango."